 Bridgerton | © Netflix

-Castle Howard, in Yorkshire, aka Clyvedon Estate, is simply beyond words.
-It is portrayed as the Duke’s country estate—the place where Simon and Daphne spend their honeymoon.
+Castle Howard, in Yorkshire, stands in for Clyvedon Estate.
+It is portrayed as the Duke’s country home, the place Simon and Daphne spend their honeymoon.
 Named by the Telegraph as “One of the Top Ten Buildings You Must See in Your Lifetime,” it took more than 100 years to construct, and at one time it was larger than the Queen’s residence.
+For generations, the Howard family has welcomed visitors to Castle Howard.
+Here is a 250-year-old quote:

-“Nobody… had informed me that I should at one view see a palace, a town, a fortified city, temples on high places, woods worthy of being each a metropolis of the Druids, vales connected to hills by other woods, the noblest lawn in the world fenced by half the horizon, and a mausoleum that would tempt one to be buried alive; in short I have seen gigantic places before, but never a sublime one.”
+“Nobody had informed me that I should at one view see a palace, a town, a fortified city, temples on high places, woods worthy of being each a metropolis of the Druids, vales connected to hills by other woods, the noblest lawn in the world fenced by half the horizon, and a mausoleum that would tempt one to be buried alive; in short I have seen gigantic places before, but never a sublime one.”
 Horace Walpole, 1772

 Bridgerton | © Netflix